zealtheryujin/ACT/README.md

 # How to use?
 Place the .osz file of the song you want in the input folder.
 If you dont know how to create an .osz file, use the [Mug-Diffusion](https://github.com/Keytoyze/Mug-Diffusion)

 Then, just run the .bat file.
-Your chart's will be created at output file.
+Your chart's will be created at output folder.

 Don't forget the install requirements.